Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsubsection{Discussion}

 As this experiment shows, deep generative models can be trained in a purely data-driven manner to learn representations of time series data.
+The fact that the prior knowledge required for training is limited to the choice of the prior distribution and the number of latent neurons is a clear advantage of this method.
+Another advantage is that this method can also be applied to high-dimensional data.
+As this experiment shows, deep generative models can be trained in a purely data-driven manner to learn representations of time series data.
 The fact that the prior knowledge required for training is limited to the choice of the a priori distribution and the number of latent neurons is a clear advantage of this method.
 Another advantage is that this method can also be applied to high-dimensional time series data, which are often available in the CPS environment.
 A key disadvantage of this approach, however, is that it is not specifically designed to identify physical concepts, but rather to identify those factors that explain the variation in the observations.
-If, for example, the behavior of a CPS was primarily dependent on its control variables, it would be these control variables that would have been captured in the latent space variables.
-Another disadvantage of this approach is that the concepts learned are limited to physical quantities.
+Furthermore, it is a disadvantage, that the concepts learned are limited to physical quantities.
 Concepts such as event sequences or formulas cannot be identified.